 It wasn’t an overnight historical change, however, as the company then spent a good few years refining technique and sourcing local grains, the general (and first) result being Copper City Bourbon, which had been barrel-aged for two years and named after an Arizona brewery shut down during prohibition.

 The company has since branched out with small batch gin and Desert Durum Wheat Whiskey.
 Why not drop by and enjoy a tour conducted by one of the very welcoming and informative owners?
 The one hour tour includes three 0.5oz pours.
+I tried it, and it’s good.
+You can tell so much work was put into that.

 20. Changing Hands Bookstore

+What I love about Tempe is it caters to everyone.
+No matter what type of person you are, there is a place for you.
+I have listed several places for adventure lovers.
+But how about the bookworms?
+Well, I’m glad to inform you that one of the two Changing Hands Bookstores is in Tempe.
 This bookstore chain has been a favorite stop for presidents, rock stars, diplomats, Pulitzer Prize-winning authors and the town of Tempe has been one of its lucky recipients too!
 This literary treasure trove has a continuously changing mixture of new, used and sale books arriving from many sources, including its customers!
 Books are sold at competitive prices and if slightly shelf worn, you can probably pick up some bargains at very reasonable prices, often between 30% – 60% below the original list price.
 A perfect way for the readers of the family to spend some time.